7.4.1. GPU package

 Note that if the “-sf gpu” switch is used, it also issues a default package gpu 1 command, which sets the number of GPUs/node to 1.

 Using the “-pk” switch explicitly allows for setting of the number of GPUs/node to use and additional options.
-Its syntax is the same as same as the “package gpu” command.
+Its syntax is the same as the “package gpu” command.
 See the package command doc page for details, including the default values used for all its options if it is not specified.

 Note that the default for the package gpu command is to set the Newton flag to “off” pairwise interactions.
 It does not affect the setting for bonded interactions (LAMMPS default is “on”).
 The “off” setting for pairwise interaction is currently required for GPU package pair styles.